mobilecoinofficial/full-service/README.md

 To add or edit tables:

 1. Ensure that you have `diesel_cli` installed and that it is using the current sqlite
-   version: `cargo install diesel_cli --no-default-features --features "sqlite sqlite-bundled" --git https://github.com/eranrund/diesel --rev 25592f0383a1d1628db7d2db6c1fb02614a978c1`
+   version: `cargo install --git="https://github.com/mobilecoinofficial/diesel" --rev="22a4a4b973db2b7aadaf088b3279dbbe52176896" diesel_cli --no-default-features --features sqlite`
 1. `cd full-service`
 1. Create a migration with `diesel migration generate <migration_name>`
 1. Edit the migrations/<migration_name>/up.sql and down.sql.